Documenting the American South Logo

 ZENO PONDER:

-It was setting right in front of the jail, where they could aim toward the court house or swing around 180 degrees.
+It was setting right in front of the jail, where they could aim toward the courthouse or swing around 180 degrees.
 Yep.
 So we'd let them settle back down.
-30 minutes or an hour later we'd go back by and flash the lights, throw them another firecracker.
+Thirty minutes or an hour later we'd go back by and flash the lights, throw them another firecracker.
 So they never knew whether we were foolish enough to attack.
 Of course we were never going to attack.
 We were just having fun.
-This was our nightly passtime.
+This was our nightly pastime.

 ZENO PONDER: